mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 Similarly, for the [`addAmmeter!`](@ref addAmmeter!) function, the default variances are established at `variance = 1e-2` per-unit, and the operational statuses are configured to `status = 1`.
 This means that if a user places an ammeter at either the "from" or "to" bus end of a branch, the default settings are identical.
 However, as we will explain in the following subsection, users have the flexibility to fine-tune these default values, differentiating between the two locations.

 In alignment with ammeters, the [`addWattmeter!`](@ref addWattmeter!) and [`addVarmeter!`](@ref addVarmeter!) functions feature default variances set at `variance = 1e-2` per-unit, and statuses are automatically assigned as `status = 1`, regardless of whether the wattmeter or varmeter is placed at the bus, the "from" bus end, or the "to" bus end.
-Once again, users have the ability to customize these default values, making distinctions between the three positions of the measurement devices.
+Users have the ability to customize these default values, making distinctions between the three positions of the measurement devices.

 For the [`addPmu!`](@ref addPmu!) function, variances for both magnitude and angle measurements are standardized to `varianceMagnitude = 1e-5` and `varianceAngle = 1e-5` in per-units.
 Likewise, operational statuses are uniformly set to `statusMagnitude = 1` and `statusAngle = 1`, regardless of whether the PMU is positioned on the bus, the "from" bus end, or the "to" bus end.
 Once more, users retain the option to tailor these default values to their specific needs, allowing for distinctions between these three locations of the measurement devices.